 Field Required Type Description observation_id Yes integer A unique identifier for each observation. person_id Yes integer A foreign key identifier to the Person about whom the observation was recorded.
-The demographic details of that Person are stored in the PERSON table.

-Field Required Type Description observation_concept_id Yes integer A foreign key to the standard observation concept identifier in the Standardized Vocabularies. observation_date Yes date The date of the observation. observation_datetime No datetime The date and time of the observation. $observation_type_concept_id$ Yes integer A foreign key to the predefined concept identifier in the Standardized Vocabularies reflecting the type of the observation. value_as_number No float The observation result stored as a number.
+The demographic details of that Person are stored in the PERSON table. $observation\concept\id$ Yes integer A foreign key to the standard observation concept identifier in the Standardized Vocabularies. observation_date Yes date The date of the observation. observation_datetime No datetime The date and time of the observation. observation_type_concept_id Yes integer A foreign key to the predefined concept identifier in the Standardized Vocabularies reflecting the type of the observation. value_as_number No float The observation result stored as a number.
 This is applicable to observations where the result is expressed as a numeric value. value_as_string No varchar(60) The observation result stored as a string.
 This is applicable to observations where the result is expressed as verbatim text. value_as_concept_id No Integer A foreign key to an observation result stored as a Concept ID.
-This is applicable to observations where the result can be expressed as a Standard Concept from the Standardized Vocabularies (e.g., positive/negative, present/absent, low/high, etc.). $qualifier_concept_id$ No integer A foreign key to a Standard Concept ID for a qualifier (e.g., severity of drug-drug interaction alert) $unit_concept_id$ No integer A foreign key to a Standard Concept ID of measurement units in the Standardized Vocabularies. provider_id No integer A foreign key to the provider in the PROVIDER table who was responsible for making the observation. visit_occurrence_id No integer A foreign key to the visit in the VISIT_OCCURRENCE table during which the observation was recorded. observation_source_value No varchar(50) The observation code as it appears in the source data.
-This code is mapped to a Standard Concept in the Standardized Vocabularies and the original code is, stored here for reference. observation_source_concept_id No integer A foreign key to a Concept that refers to the code used in the source.
+This is applicable to observations where the result can be expressed as a Standard Concept from the Standardized Vocabularies (e.g., positive/negative, present/absent, low/high, etc.). ${\bf qualifier\concept\id}$ No integer A foreign key to a Standard Concept ID for a qualifier (e.g., severity of drug-drug interaction alert) $unit\concept\id$ No integer A foreign key to a Standard Concept ID of measurement units in the Standardized Vocabularies.

-Field Required Type Description unit_source_value No varchar(50) The source code for the unit as it appears in the source data.
-This code is mapped to a standard unit concept in the Standardized Vocabularies and the original code is, qualifier_source_value No varchar(50) stored here for reference.
-The source value associated with a qualifier to characterize the observation
+Field Required Type Description provider_id No integer A foreign key to the provider in the PROVIDER table who was responsible for making the observation. visit_occurrence_id No integer A foreign key to the visit in the VISIT_OCCURRENCE table during which the observation was recorded. visit_detail_id No integer A foreign key to the visit in the VISIT_DETAIL table during which the observation was recorded. observation_source_value No varchar(50) The observation code as it appears in the source data.
+This code is mapped to a Standard Concept in the Standardized Vocabularies and the original code is, stored here for reference. $observation\source\concept\id$ No integer A foreign key to a Concept that refers to the code used in the source. unit_source_value No varchar(50) The source code for the unit as it appears in the source data.
+This code is mapped to a standard unit concept in the Standardized Vocabularies and the original code is, stored here for reference. qualifier_source_value No varchar(50) The source value associated with a qualifier to characterize the observation